courserevU/jhcourserevu/README.md

 cd code/backend
 ```

-There are a few options here to activate the backend:
+There are a TWO options here to activate the backend:

 ### Docker (Recommended)